COMMUNITY OUTREACH & ENGAGEMENT

 We believe in nurturing young artists and celebrating creativity at every age.
 HRG partners with local elementary schools to display student artwork, host collaborative murals, and provide inspiring art experiences beyond the classroom.

-• Current collaborations include Colonial Hills Elementary’s large first-grade sunflower mural—9 feet tall and 5 feet wide—now exhibited at HRG.
+Current collaborations include Colonial Hills Elementary’s large first-grade sunflower mural—9 feet tall and 5 feet wide—recently exhibited at HRG.

 If your school would like to collaborate, we would love to hear from you.